Senyera: Origin and history

 King Alfons the Chaste riding a horse caparisoned in his familiar arms.
 From a 13th-century chansonnier.
 Document 854, folio 108r at Bibliothèque nationale de France.

 The Senyera is one of the oldest flags in Europe still used in the present.
 There are several theories advocating either a purely Aragonese or a purely Catalan origin for the symbol.

-The Gran Enciclopedia Aragonesa states that its first material undisputed evidence dates back to a royal seal of Alfonso II of Aragon (1159), and that all evidence about a "Catalan" origin is debatable since historically nothing can be accepted other than the concept of "Barcelonès", and understanding that as allusive to the House of Barcelona (Counts of Barcelona), and then, nothing referring to the ancient geographical area known as Cathalania, Catalonie (Catalonia) where the County of Barcelona was found.
+The Gran Enciclopedia Aragonesa (1981) states that its first material undisputed evidence dates back to a royal seal of Alfonso II of Aragon (1159), and that all evidence about a "Catalan" origin is debatable since historically nothing can be accepted other than the concept of "Barcelonès", and understanding that as allusive to the House of Barcelona (Counts of Barcelona), and then, nothing referring to the ancient geographical area known as Cathalania, Catalonie (Catalonia) where the County of Barcelona was found.

+But in the Liber maiolichinus de gestis Pisanorum illustribus (c.
+1114–1115) ("Book of the Mayorcan Deeds of the Illustrious Pisan Fleet") an epic Latin poem written between 1114 and 1115.
+The text holds significant historical and linguistic value as it contains the earliest known written attestations of the demonym Catalanenses ("Catalans") and the toponym Catalania ("Catalonia") to designate the people and territory under the authority of the Count of Barcelona and refers to him by several Latin epithets, including dux Catalanensis (“leader” or “duke of the Catalans”), rector Catalanicus (“Catalan ruler”), and Catalanicus heros (“Catalan hero”).

-The Gran Enciclopèdia Catalana (1968) claims that the first appearance of the flag is in the arms of the tomb of Ramon Berenguer II, Count of Barcelona, died in 1082 as well as later in the seals of Ramon Berenguer IV, Count of Barcelona of Barcelona and III of Provence in Provençal (1150) and then in Catalan (1157) documents.
+The Gran Enciclopèdia Catalana (1968) claims that the first appearance of the flag is in the arms of the tomb of Ramon Berenguer II, Count of Barcelona, died in 1082, but its evidentiary value is disputed because the visible Gothic enclosure dates from the 14th century, around 300 years later.
+The Gran Enciclopèdia Catalana also states that the flag also appears in the seals of Ramon Berenguer IV, Count of Barcelona of Barcelona and III of Provence in Provençal (1150) and then in Catalan (1157) documents.

+The earliest known impressions of the equestrian seal of Ramon Berenguer IV, Count of Barcelona (c.
+1150) are preserved in state archives.
+The seal depicts the count on horseback, holding a shield bearing a paled coat of arms (vertical bars), which is regarded as one of the earliest heraldic representations of the County of Barcelona and the Crown of Aragon.